Tinchuley - Visit & Stay

 Monastery at Tinchuley

-3) There are six tea gardens within short distances where you can experience the garden life, watch tea plucking, visit the factory and see tea processing.
+There are six Tea Gardens within short distances where you can experience the garden life, watch tea plucking, visit the factory and see tea processing.
 The nearest tea estate is the well known Rungli Rungliot.
-Another one is Peshoke Tea Estate.
+Another one is Peshok Tea Estate.

-5) Walk for about 20 minutes through forest of ferns and reach Gumbadara, another great view point from where you see the river Rangeet and a part of Sikkim.
+Walk for about 20 minutes through forest of ferns and reach Gumbadara Viewpoint, another great place from where you see the river Rangeet and a part of Sikkim.
+You can also get great views of Kanchenjunga from here on a clear day.
 The large rocks here have historical significance.
-They are great training grounds for rock climbers.
+They are a great training ground for rock climbers.
 There are also several caves here which you can explore.

 How to reach Tinchuley